From document piles to verifiable datasets.

 The problem: trusting extraction at scale.

-OCR made documents searchable, but search is not extraction.
+OCR recovered the text.
+OCR made documents searchable.
 It can recover text from scans, yet it does not understand what the text means, map varied wording to requested fields, or show a reviewer the evidence behind each extracted value.

 From one-off prompts to repeatable workflows.

 DataSnipe sits above OCR and LLMs.
-It uses each where it helps, then wraps the extraction in the operational pieces needed for batch work.
+It uses each where it helps, and integrates the extraction steps into scalable and repeatable workflows.

 Users define the fields they need, upload a batch of documents, choose a model and budget, then review the same schema across every file.